 The 2-Skewer Sode is, as the name suggests, exactly twice as tall as the 1-Skewer design.
 This gives it 4 times the sail area with not much more than double the weight.
 Hence, it doesn't need quite as much wind as the smaller design.

 The kite pictured has 2-ply plastic which makes it a little heavier, but it still flies great.
 A few times we've had this kite floating around near 400 feet altitude, on a 20 pound Dacron line.

-The video below shows this kite on a short line in a light breeze.
+The video below shows the original 2-Skewer Sode on a short line in a light breeze.
 Being close to trees and other obstacles, the wind has plenty of turbulence.
 See the Sode descend a couple of times as the wind speed suddenly drops to near zero!

 The largest of the MBK Sode kites, the Dowel Sode.
 The first one we made had some flaws, and it didn't get many flights before I finally made a second one with the necessary improvements.
 There it is in the photo.
 This kite has flown well in fairly light winds right through to somewhat fresh.
 The big Sode will get boosted high overhead if any thermals are around too!

 The Dowel Sode is something different that will always get a few interested glances from onlookers.